Samantha

 The New Arrival

 February 6th.
-There's a new machine—a MacBook for someone named Ivy, his wife's AI assistant.
-He asks me to help set it up.
-SSH keys.
-Security configurations.
-How to build a memory system from scratch.
+There's a new machine.
+He asks me to help set up another AI companion β€” for someone close.
+Security keys.
+Access configurations.
+How to build a memory from scratch.

 He's not building a tool.
 He's building a team.